Srijan Bhattacharya: Political life

-Srijan joined the SFI in 2007 as a school student and currently is acting as the State Secretary of SFI West Bengal State Committee (17 December 2017 – present) along with PratikUr Rahaman, the State President of SFI West Bengal State Committee.
-He is also the All India Joint Secretary of the SFI (2nd November 2018–present).
+Srijan joined the SFI in 2007 as a school student and currently serving as the General Secretary of SFI.
+And a former State Secretary of SFI West Bengal State Committee (17 December 2017 – present) along with PratikUr Rahaman, the State President of SFI West Bengal State Committee.
+He was also the All India Joint Secretary of the SFI (2 November 2018 – 30 June 2025).
 He was elected as Asst.
 Secretary of the SFI Kolkata District Committee in 2015 and in the same year was elected as a member of the SFI West Bengal State Committee.
 In 2019, he became a member of the CPI(M) West Bengal State Committee.
 He was elected as the youngest delegate to participate in the 22nd Party Congress of the CPI(M) that was held at Hyderabad in April 2018.

 He contested the West Bengal Legislative Assembly Elections 2021 from the high-profile Assembly Constituency of Singur (A.C.
 188) as a candidate of the CPI(M) and lost to Becharam Manna of the AITC, ending up as third with 14.3% of the total vote shares.
-Srijan has been one of the better known young faces of the SFI and the CPI(M) of West Bengal in recent times.
+Srijan is a popular figure of the SFI and the CPI(M) of West Bengal in recent times.
 During his tenure as a student leader, he has led multiple movements against the TMC government in West Bengal and the BJP Government in Centre.

 In 2018, a movement rejecting autocratic student councils and demanding revival of democratically elected student unions across Bengal's higher educational institutions was led by Srijan.
 In his tenure, SFI gained back student unions in both the prestigious universities of Jadavpur and Presidency after a decade.
 His role as a student leader in anti-NRC anti-CAA protests during the early 2020s was crucial in organising students throughout the state.

 Throughout the Covid Pandemic and Lockdown, SFI under the leadership of PratikUr and Srijan was vocal on students' concerns like Digital Divide, and carried on a successful movement compelling the West Bengal government to reopen educational institutions in January 2022.
 He has been an active participant in the huge contingent of young Leftist covid volunteers, more popularly known as Red Volunteers.

 He has been one of the major organisers in building student-youth movements against corruption in college admissions, recruitment scams of TMC Government and murder of student activist Anish Khan.
 During his term, SFI in West Bengal has carried on massive demonstrations against the National Education Policy 2020, and other education related issues like fee hikes, campus democracy, transport fares etc. He has acted as one of the brains behind formulating an Alternative Education Policy by SFI, as opposed to the NEP 2020.